xarive/ghtag-website/README.md

-# GH TAG Website
+# GH TAG Website (Fresh GitHub Version)

-This repository contains the static site for **GH TAG Sdn.
-Bhd.**, a premium engineering consultancy website.
+This is the clean GitHub-ready version of the GH TAG Sdn.
+Bhd. website.

-## Files
+## Files included
+- index.html
+- styles.css / styles.min.css
+- script.js / script.min.js
+- logo.png
+- manifest.json
+- robots.txt
-- `index.html` — homepage
+- sitemap.xml
-- `styles.css` — styling (premium minimalist)
-- `script.js` — small client-side scripts and animations
-- `logo.png` — header logo (your uploaded asset)

-## Deploy
-You can deploy this site to Netlify:
+- _headers (Netlify caching + security)

+## How to deploy (GitHub → Netlify)

-1. Create a GitHub repo and push these files to the `main` branch.
+1. Create a GitHub repo named `ghtag-website`
-2. On Netlify, choose **Import from Git** → select this repository.
+2. Upload all files in this folder to the root of the repo
+3. On Netlify:
+   - Add new site → Import from GitHub
-3. Build command: *leave blank*
+   - Build command: *(leave blank)*
-4. Publish directory: `.`
+   - Publish directory: `.`
-5. Deploy.

-## Notes
-- The contact form is static and does not send emails.
-Use `mailto:admin@ghtag.com` or configure Netlify Forms / Formspree if desired.
-- To replace the hero image, edit `index.html` and add your image file to the repo.
+4. Deploy instantly
+5. Site will re-deploy on every git push